JNK234/JNK234.github.io/_posts/2025-09-07-my summer internship at relativity.md

 I joined the **[aiR for Review](https://www.relativity.com/data-solutions/air/review/)** team, which builds document review tools.
 The product helps firms process hundreds of thousands of documents to identify what matters—like the difference between reading every page in a library versus knowing exactly which three books contain what you need.

-My assignment was working on what became **aiR Insights**, a feature to automatically extract meaningful information from documents.
-The legal teams had a simple problem: they'd receive 100,000 documents with no idea what was in them.
-Was there something damaging?
-Something useful?
-They wouldn't know until someone read everything.
+My work focused on developing AI-powered document analysis capabilities.
+The legal teams faced a common challenge: processing massive document volumes without knowing their contents upfront.
+Was there something critical?
+Something relevant?
+Traditional approaches required exhaustive manual review.
 (Like Mike Ross reading through thousands of documents overnight to find that one critical piece, or identifying red flags that might disrupt a case. )

 ## A Different Kind of Problem Statement